Dubai: Getting married soon? Citizens can get wedding sponsored; here's how

 To apply for the sponsorship of the wedding, certain eligibility criteria is in place:

-The application can be done on the authority's website after logging in through Emirates ID number or UAE Pass.
+The application can be done on the authority's website, or on the Dubai Now application, after logging in through Emirates ID number or UAE Pass.
 Once the request is confirmed, the applicant will receive a text message.

 After assessing the application, and accepting or rejecting it, the customer will also be notified of the decision through text.
 The service will be completed within 5 working days.